-If you're interested in exploring an inimitable ecosystem subject to a host of vital ecological and sustainability issues, then consider the CIEE Ecology, Conservation, and Sustainability program in Fremante, Australia.
-This program is designed to engage students in a variety of academic areas including biology, marine ecology, sustainability, and environmental studies combining classroom-based studies with field-based experiential learning and community engagement.
+If you're interested in exploring an inimitable ecosystem subject to a host of vital ecological and sustainability issues, then consider the CIEE Ecology, Conservation, and Sustainability program in Fremantle, Australia.
+This program is designed to engage students in a variety of academic areas including biology, marine ecology, sustainability and environmental studies combining classroom-based studies with field-based experiential learning and community engagement.

 The program consists of three distinct modules.
-During the first 11 weeks, students mainly live in Fremantle (10 miles outside of Perth) and take three out of their four courses.
-Students then partake in a one-week volunteer experience, followed by a four-week field study based at the Ningaloo Marine Park where they participate in the final course, marine biology and ecology of Western Australia.
+During the first 11 weeks, students mainly live in Fremantle (10 miles outside of Perth) and take three of their four courses.
+Students then partake in a one-week volunteer experience, followed by a four-week field study based at the Ningaloo Marine Park where they participate in the final course titled Marine Biology and Ecology of Western Australia.
 The Ningaloo Marine Park is home to 200 species of hard coral, 50 of soft coral, and over 500 species of fish.
 Students on the spring term will likely also see whale sharks, which inhabit the reef area from April through June each year.

 Housing and Meals

 CIEE will arrange the housing which will consist of a rented accommodation in close vicinity of Fremantle.
 During the field study portion of the program, students will stay in cabin-style accommodations on the beach near the Ningaloo Reef.